-Using Spaced Repetition and Anki I've managed to learn and retain about 1700 unique Japanese characters and about 1300 words.
-I passed the JLPT N5, though just barely.
+Using Spaced Repetition Software (Anki) I've managed to learn and retain the 2200 unique Japanese characters in RTK and the ~1400 words required for the level N4 JLPT test.
+I passed the JLPT N5 last year.

 If you weren't aware, I am working with some friends building a 3d photo booth that captures your digital avatar.
 Initially, most of that work was building a room with 70 cameras, but now most of my time is spent building custom gifs for our emoji keyboard.